ipshitag/Kala-Copilot/readme.md

 ---

 ## 4. Business Relevance
-For **hackathon judges**, this section highlights the commercial viability:
 Kálā Copilot isn’t just a neat trick; it’s a gateway for **ecommerce growth** in emerging markets.

 - **Ecommerce Platforms (Meesho, Flipkart, Amazon India)** can tap into new seller segments by providing instant, high-quality listings.